Also See The Message of the Bible and The Warning of The Bible

 What Was the Message of Jesus?

-If you were to ask the average person what Jesus preached, you'd no doubt hear something to the effect of...
+If you were to ask the average person what Jesuss main message was, you'd no doubt hear something to the effect of...
 "Jesus taught about love.
 He said we should all love each other".
-Unfortunately, they are terribly wrong.
+They are terribly wrong.
 While it is true that He did speak about loving one another, it was not His central message, and certainly not what got Him crucified (Neither the Roman nor Jewish authorities would have been particularly bothered by a Jewish prophet who ran around telling people to love God and people).
 In a nutshell, Jesus' message is summarized in Mark 1:14-15 ....
 "Now after John had been taken into custody, Jesus came into Galilee, preaching the gospel of God, and saying, "The time is fulfilled, and the kingdom of God is at hand; repent and believe in the gospel."
 (Emphasis Added).
 In fact, Jesus never stopped talking about the "kingdom of God", which phrase is used over 50 times in the four Gospels alone.
 He even said that the proclamation of the Kingdom was the reason He was sent to earth (Luke 4:43).
 But what and where is this kingdom?

 The Kingdom ...
 When?